edgelesssys/marblerun.sh/content/docs/reference/cli.md

 ## Command `recover`

-Recover the Marblerun coordinator from a sealed state by uploading a recovery key.
+Recover the Marblerun Coordinator from a sealed state by uploading a recovery key.
-For more information about coordinator recovery see [Recovery]({{< ref "docs/workflows/recover-coordinator.md" >}})
+For more information about Coordinator recovery see [Recovery]({{< ref "docs/workflows/recover-coordinator.md" >}})

 **Usage**